whiteducksoftware/azure-devops-build-agent-pro/docs/scalable-arm.md

 # Build Agent SCALABLE - ARM jobs

+The Build Agent SCALABLE supports running ARM-based container jobs as well as container image build.
+This gives you multiple options to build your code in case cross-compiling isn't possible for your use case.

 ## Docker builds based on ARM images

 The Azure DevOps Docker job can be used to build container images based on ARM architecture.
 Find a sample to get started below: